tothemoon-org/extension-blocks/spec.md

 redeemed OP_TRUE output.
 They handle both entrance into and exits from the extension block UTXO set.

-Every block containing an extension block commitment MUST contain a final `resolution` transaction.
+Every block containing entering or exiting outputs MUST contain a final `resolution` transaction.
 This resolution transaction spends all outputs that intend to enter the extension block.
 The resolution transaction MUST appear as the last transaction in the block (in order to properly sweep all of the newly